FENCE PANEL 3

 To a Maximum 72″ width

-CUSTOM WOOD GARDEN FENCES #3
+CUSTOM WOOD GARDEN FENCE PANEL 3

-Our horizontal wood fence #3 borrows a defining detail from Gate Style #115.
+Our horizontal wood fence 3 borrows a defining detail from Gate Style #115.
 To stabilize the horizontal slats we have introduced a continuous loose vertical tenon running through the slats.

-CUSTOM WOOD GARDEN FENCE #3
+CUSTOM WOOD GARDEN FENCE PANEL 3

 How to stabilize longish horizontal fenceboards without hammers and nails and screws insisting the boards cannot do what they must do.
 They must breath.